arthexis/Tome/Mysteries/Principia/3 Hilos: Mystery of Threads.md

 ## Move: Correspondence

 When you __sense two distinct things and focus__, you can feel how strong their connection is.
-The MC tells you if one or both of them has a _magical sympathy_ towards the other.
+The MC tells you if one has a _magical sympathy_ towards the other and viceversa.
+You can also sense if an object is an anchor for an ephemeral entity even if you cannot perceive the entity.

 ## Move: Bind Together

-When you __have a thing with magical sympathy towards another thing__, and use a _binding rite_ to bring them closer, __roll +Hilos__.
+When you __have a thing with magical sympathy towards another thing__ which may present or distant, and use a _binding rite_ to bring them even closer, __roll +Hilos__.
 __On a 10+__, choose one or two.
 __On a 7+__, choose only one.

 * You pass the sympathy to another thing used in your rite.
-* You know where to go or what to do to reach the other thing.
+* You know where to go or what to do to reach the distant thing.
-* The other thing knows or feels something of your choice about this sympathy.
+* The distant thing knows or feels something of your choice about this sympathy.
 * The next Magic you use on this thing, happens to the other thing too.
-* You glimpse the other thing as it exists now.
+* You glimpse the distant thing as it exists now.
+* If the magical sympathy is temporary, you make it into a permanent anchor.

 __On a miss__, choose one anyways but something goes wrong, __mark experience__.